da667/Autosuricata/AutoSuricata-Deb/AVATAR/readme.txt

 -Patch Notes-

+4-11-21
+-Fixed a bug in suricatad.service.
+Changed the service type from simple to forking in order for the PIDFile directive to handle tracking the pidfile, and removing stale pid files.

 4-27-20

 -Ubuntu 20.04 has officially been released.
 In preparation for a new Building Virtual Machine Labs release, This script has been updated.